dataminer-site/dataminer-site.github.io/docs/api/cli/overview.md

 #### Writing Results to a File

-By default, the DuckDB CLI sends results to the terminal's standard output.
+By default, the DataMiner CLI sends results to the terminal's standard output.
 However, this can be modified using either the `.output` or `.once` commands.
 For details, see the documentation for the [output dot command](dot_commands#output-writing-results-to-a-file).

 #### Reading SQL from a File

-The DuckDB CLI can read both SQL commands and dot commands from an external file instead of the terminal using the `.read` command.
+The DataMiner CLI can read both SQL commands and dot commands from an external file instead of the terminal using the `.read` command.
 This allows for a number of commands to be run in sequence and allows command sequences to be saved and reused.

 The `.read` command requires only one argument: the path to the file containing the SQL and/or commands to execute.
 After running the commands in the file, control will revert back to the terminal.
 Output from the execution of that file is governed by the same `.output` and `.once` commands that have been discussed previously.
 This allows the output to be displayed back to the terminal, as in the first example below, or out to another file, as in the second example.